-French is taught as a second foreign language (subsequent to the partner tongue English or German) starting in grade 7.
-So far, all D1 and D2 students need to take French.
-Since 2014, Spanish has also been offered as an option for the second foreign language.
+French is taught as a second foreign language (subsequent to the partner tongue English or German).
+At the beginning of grade 7, all D1 and D2 students need to choose their second foreign language, that is either French or Spanish.
 In order to fulfill the Abitur requirement, students have to take their second foreign language at least up to the end of grade 10 with four hours per week in grade 7 and 8 and three hours in grade 9 and 10.

-At the end of grade 10, they are supposed to reach the B1 level of the Common European Framework of Reference for Languages (CEFR) and to match the following global standards.
-The students:
+At the end of grade 10, students who started French in grade 7 are supposed to reach the B1 level of the Common European Framework of Reference for Languages (CEFR) and to match the following global standards.
+The students

 After grade 10, students can continue learning French in a Grundkurs with 3 hours per week or a Leistungskurs with 5 hours.
 Both courses are part of the Abitur as well as of the Diploma program and also prepare for the AP exam.
 They are recognized as AP honors courses.
 Students can take a one-year-Grundkurs and stop French after grade 11, but they also can continue until the end of grade 12.
 The Leistungskurs is a core part of the Abitur program and includes grade 11 and grade 12, but is also an option for Diploma students striving for excellence in French.

-At the end of grade 11, students should have reached more or less the B2 level of the CEFR matching the following global standards.
-The students:
+At the end of grade 11, students should have reached approximately the B2 level of the CEFR matching the following global standards.
+The students

-• Class exchange programs in grade 9 with our partner schools in Sèvres (Paris), Saint-Brieuc and Perpignan.
-Around 60 students participate in these programs every year.
+- Class exchange programs in grade 9 with our partner schools in Orsay (Paris) and Saint-Brieuc (Bretagne).

-• The individual exchange program “Brigitte Sauzay” for a very limited number of students in grade 10 with our partner school in Saint-Brieuc.
+- The individual exchange program “Brigitte Sauzay” for a limited number of students in grade 10 with our French partner schools.
 JFK students spend 8 weeks in January/February in our partner school and host their exchange partners in May/June.

-• Organization of the French night (Soirée française) on a yearly basis.
+- Organization of the French night (Soirée française) on an annual basis.

 This post is also available in: Deutsch